Magnetic Resonance Imaging (MRI) is a

 Is a cardiac MRI suitable for everyone?

-defibrillator and cause anything made of metal to move.
+cause anything made of metal to move.

 If your kidneys aren’t working well, the dye